person4268/Linux-Fake-Background-Webcam/README.md

 ### Using the virtual webcam
 4. Run ``cd bodypix && node app``, and ``cd fakecam && python3 fake.py`` in another sesion.
 5. Do whatever you need to do, remember that the virtual webcam is at ``/dev/video2``, and your physical webcam should be at ``/dev/video0``.
 You cannot access the physical webcam when the containers are running.
-6. Stop the containers by using killing the Python script and then using Ctrl+C on the Node script.
+6. Stop the containers by using killing the Python script, closing anything using the camera and spamming Ctrl+C until it closes (yeah).
+Then, you can just Ctrl+C the Node script.

 ## Modification to Elder's original post
 I removed the ``hologram_effect()`` function, because I don't want the hologram effect.
 I also corrected the command for launching the container instances - the network communication between the container wasn't set up properly.
 I also replaced his background image to something I took myself.